 Creation of knowledge remains a priority in this institution, with faculty members of most departments actively involved in research activities.
-Thus, the College boasts of the fact that 50 percent of its faculty have been awarded the Ph.D. degree in various streams.
 The College organizes numerous State / National / International Conferences, Workshops and Seminars.
 Numerous faculty members have been awarded research grants by various State and National funding bodies viz.
 University Grants Commission, Department of Science and Technology, Department of Biotechnology of the Government of India, Indian Council for Social Science Research, ESRI-India, Mineral Foundation Goa, and Government of Goa.
 Presently there are nine ongoing Research projects.